Budget 2025 may have sparked some concern amongst kiwis regarding their KiwiSaver.

 Example:

-A 17-year-old contributing a minimum of $1,042 per year could receive ~$261 from the government and a close to match from their employer annually — a powerful head start.
+A 17-year-old contributing a minimum of $1,042 per year could receive ~$261 from the government and a close to match from their employer annually, a powerful head start they previously did not have access to.

-Over time, even small early regular contributions can compound into significant long-term savings ~$100,000 over 30 years.
+Over time, even small early regular contributions can make a difference, by compounding into significant long-term savings, potentially even ~$100,000 over 30 years!

 Before: